Descriptive power and predictive limits of a discrete Hasimoto--DNLS model of protein backbone structure: Discrete Frenet frame and DNLS formulation

 The modulus $|\psi[n]| = \kappa[n]$ records the local bending, while the phase $\arg\psi[n] = \sum_{k=2}^{n}\tau[k]$ accumulates the torsion along the chain.
 This transform maps the two real geometric fields $(\kappa,\tau)$ into a single complex field $\psi$, reducing the description of backbone geometry to a one-component problem at the cost of entangling curvature and torsion in the amplitude and phase of $\psi$.
+The gauge-theoretic program of Niemi and collaborators~\cite{danielsson2010gauge, chernodub2010topological, molochkov2017gauge, melnikov2019chern} works directly with the curvature and torsion fields of the discrete Frenet frame, treating $\kappa$ and $\tau$ separately.
+We instead adopt the explicit complex-field form $\psi=\kappa\,e^{i\sum\tau}$ and identify it as a discrete analogue of the Hasimoto transform.
+This form makes manifest the amplitude-phase entanglement that underlies the present analysis.

 The inverse transform recovers the geometric variables as

 Given $\psi[n]$ for all interior vertices, the backbone can therefore be reconstructed by extracting $(\kappa,\tau)$ via Eq.~(\ref{eq:inverse}) and applying the discrete Frenet reconstruction.